yunfan/punyforth/README.md

 # punyforth

 Punyforth is a simple and portable implementation of the FORTH programming language.
 Most parts of Punyforth is written in itself.
 Including the outer interpreter and the compiler (that compiles indirect-threaded code).
 The primitives are implemented in assembly language.
 Punyforth runs on x86 (Linux), ARM (Raspberry PI) and Xtensa LX3 (ESP8266).

-My goal with this project is to develop an understanding about the internals of FORTH.
+This latter one is the supported primary target.

 Please note that at this stage punyforth is still incomplete.

-## Random notes
+## About the language

-FORTH is a simple and extensible stack-based language.
+FORTH is a simple imperative stack-based programming language and interactive environment with good metaprogramming support and extensibility.

+Punyforth does not have local variables, instead values are kept on a stack.

 ```forth